kanchi12P/ToDoList/README.md

 ## Features
 The application have a user friendly interface with the following features -

-1. The application has user authentication system.
-Use can register with the email address.
+1. It has user authentication system.
+Use can register using email address and password and then login using the same.

 ![Screenshot (2069)](https://user-images.githubusercontent.com/78892305/154084670-f9ac4cbd-dd80-4fa6-addc-612e3ea311ef.png)

 ![Screenshot (2070)](https://user-images.githubusercontent.com/78892305/154084675-ec1a4229-d70d-40fd-a458-8a2b66583abf.png)

-2. It shows error page when user enter wrong password, username or existing user try to register again.
+2. It shows an error page when user enter wrong password, username or existing user try to register again.

 ![Screenshot (2072)](https://user-images.githubusercontent.com/78892305/154084678-760eef32-647a-44e6-a7b6-0900b4358c2a.png)